EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/how_to_make_a_good_readme.md

 **Acknowledgement**

-Funders of the research software must be mentioned in the README.
-There will be a high variety of funders, from public/private institutions to national/international governments.
-You will have to include all of them.
-Check the acknowledgement policy of each institution to do it properly.
+All funders of the research software should be mentioned in the README - check the acknowledgement policy of each institution for how best to do it.

 **Citation**